BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 So far, everything we looked at is transmitted as plain text over the wire.
 This is obviously not great for a lot of reasons, and as such protocols like EAP-TLS, EAP-TTLS and others have been widely used for a long time.

 When I started working on this, I could not find a library to help me implement this.
-This might be due to protocols like this mostly using older C++ code and not "relatively" new language like Go, which is what the authentik RADIUS server uses.
+This might be due to protocols like this mostly using older C++ code and not a "relatively" new language like Go, which is what the authentik RADIUS server uses.
 I could simply also have missed a library.

 This means my adventure started with a raw EAP message and an open Wireshark window with a successful authentication for comparison.
 Implementing EAP parsing itself was relatively straight forward (in this simple iteration anyways, we'll get back to this later) and so I won't go too in-depth in it here (if you're still curious, [here](https://github.com/goauthentik/authentik/blob/9b7731e219c9cd655739ed83caac0b83a2c545f8/internal/outpost/radius/eap/protocol/eap/payload.go#L37)'s the code).